Academic Information

 Registration for teaching assistantships, research assistantships, field studies, readings, independent studies and internships are processed in the registrar’s office.
 Continuing studies students and graduate students should check with their programs for registration dates.
 Registration for study abroad is coordinated by the Whitworth Office of International Education.

-No person other than a faculty member attending informally with the approval of the professor may attend a Whitworth class in which that person has not been officially registered.
-A professor may allow students to attend his or her class only if the students' names appear on the official class roster.
+No person, other than a faculty member conducting a formal peer teaching evaluation, may attend a Whitworth class for which that person has not been officially registered.
+A professor may allow students to attend their class only if the students' names appear on the official and current class roster.

 In order for the university to provide the best classroom learning environment for all students, children may not attend any Whitworth class.
 No child may, under any circumstances, be left unattended in a university building while a parent is attending class.
 Safety is our main concern; we cannot ensure children's safety when they are left unattended.

-Students may waitlist themselves via Self-Service for most closed classes.
+Students may waitlist themselves via Self-Service for most closed courses.
 As space becomes available in such classes, waitlisted students will be sent an email notifying them that they have 24 hours to register for the course on Self-Service.
-If a waitlisted student does not register within 24 hours, s/he will be dropped from the waitlist.
+If a waitlisted student does not register within 24 hours, they will be dropped from the waitlist.

 Changes in Registration